Photo copyright @Yogamatters2024

 Professional credentials

-Professional development is really important to me and I love learning more about yoga, exercise, breathwork, meditation.
-After training in Hatha Yoga with Vidya Heisel, Frog Lotus International, in 2009 (200 hr) and in Yoga Therapy with Dr Omanand at the Paramanand Institute of Yoga Science & Research, Indore in 2013 (500 hr), I attended many training workshops such as:
+After training in Hatha Yoga with Vidya Heisel, Frog Lotus International, in 2009 (200 hr) and in Yoga Therapy with Dr Omanand at the Paramanand Institute of Yoga Science & Research, Indore in 2013 (500 hr), I kept training workshops with various teachers but Breathwork has definitely become increasingly important to me and is a central part of all my retreats.

 Advanced Breathwork Course with Dr Ela Manga (Feb 2023)